SoftwareAG/webmethods-helm-charts/microservicesruntime/examples/trading-networks/README.md

 ## Install TN Server Release

-At least, you have the `application.properties` and a `values.yaml` (e.g. `tn-values.yaml`) file configured, you can install the MSR with Helm ...
+At least, you have the `application.properties` and a `values.yaml` (e.g. `tn-values.yaml`) file configured, you can install in a new namespace `TN` the MSR with Helm ...

 ```
-helm upgrade --install msr-tn webmethods/microservicesruntime -n TN -f tn-values.yaml
+helm upgrade --install msr-tn webmethods/microservicesruntime -n TN --create-namespace -f tn-values.yaml
 ```

 ## Install TN Portal Release